Chartered Institute for Archaeologists: History

 In May 1980 APIFA published a draft Code of conduct; the election of the institute's founding council was held on 21 December 1982.
-The first chair and Member No 1 was Professor Peter Addyman and other notable early members were Mick Aston (21), Philip Barker and Francis Pryor (15).
+The first chair and Member No 1 was Peter Addyman and other notable early members were Mick Aston (21), Philip A. Barker and Francis Pryor (15).

 Recognising that archaeologists work in all aspects of the historic environment, in 2008 members voted in favour of adopting a trading name of the Institute for Archaeologists along with a rebrand to reflect this.
-At the 2013 AGM, members agreed that a formal petition for Royal Charter should be made to the Privy Council and on 9 December 2014 the Chartered Institute for Archaeologists was officially launched marking a significant step for the archaeological profession and bringing it in step with other chartered institutes.
+At the 2013 AGM, members agreed that a formal petition for royal charter should be made to the Privy Council and on 9 December 2014 the Chartered Institute for Archaeologists was established.